BarbWire-1/DyTex/readme.md

 ## Contributing

 Contributions and improvements are welcome!
-The idea is to expand it handling variables with the same syntax in not only textNodes.
+The idea is to expand it to allow individual variables and handling variables with the same syntax in not only textNodes.
 Feel free to submit issues or pull requests on GitHub.